dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 (say, a star) ignorant of gravity.
 After it has gone θ

-too far—by a distance comparable to
+too far — by a distance comparable to

 r

-𝑟—the star
+𝑟 — the star

 holds up a sign saying,「You forgot about grav-m